 How secure are the IoT Gateway devices

 In terms of security, IoT devices are highly vulnerable to cyber-attacks.
 In particular, as the number of IoT devices and sensors grows, so do the communications between the devices and cloud platforms, thus increasing the vulnerabilities of the IoT ecosystem.
 To some extent, IoT gateways can be regarded as the first line of defense against hackers, so they are supposed to be designed with solid cybersecurity to prevent any data tampering or unrestricted access.

 Sitting between the IoT-connected devices and the cloud, IoT gateways actually provide an additional protection layer within the IoT system.
 To reduce the overall risk of hacking, IoT device reduces the number of total internet connections.
 In addition to data protection, IoT gateways also provide physical resistance to devices to deny external unauthorized access and harsh environmental conditions.
 All of these ensure the security of entire data-to-cloud encryption from online and offline threats.

 Where to choose suitable IoT Gateways

 The more IoT devices you want to apply to your business condition, the more complicated the IoT ecosystem you will have to build.
 It is a daunting task to connect your devices securely to the cloud and gather IoT-generated data, but MOKOSmart will make it easy.
-MOKOSmart’s deep hardware experience will help connect your IoT solutions to the cloud platforms intelligently and securely.
+Our deep hardware experience will help connect your IoT solutions to the cloud platforms intelligently and securely.

-Offering a wide range of IoT hardware and software from smart home devices to industrial machinery, MOKOSmart will deliver you secure wired and wireless connectivity for pretty much devices.
+Offering a wide range of IoT sensors, Bluetooth gateways, LoRaWAN gateways from smart home devices to industrial machinery, MOKOSmart will deliver you secure wired and wireless connectivity for pretty much devices.
 If you are looking for a suitable IoT gateway solution for your applications, just contact us immediately.
 Meanwhile, our engineering experts are always here to support your IoT projects.